 Some funny tid-bits that I found out:

-5. He wanted to propose as soon as we got there.
+- He wanted to propose as soon as we got there.
 Not only to stop stressing about it, but also because he didn’t know where to put the ring in the room without me finding it.
-The first few nights didn’t pan out, like us going out with people we met or me being a little too tipsy (it was an all-inclusive!)
+The first few nights didn’t pan out, like us going out with people we met or me being a little too tipsy (maybe a lot tipsy!)
 So he said the likelihood of me being sober would be early in the morning so he opted for sunrise.